dchowitz/slire/README.md

 Yes.
 Slire is intentionally small.
 You can:
 - Use Slire for collections where you want its consistency features, and keep your existing ORM/ODM elsewhere.
-- Use your ORM/ODM for complex reads/aggregations and call native driver operations, reusing Slire helpers like `applyConstraints(...)` and `buildUpdateOperation(...)` to keep scope/timestamps/versioning/tracing consistent.
+- Use your ORM/ODM for complex reads/aggregations and call native driver operations, reusing Slire helpers like `applyFilter(...)` and `buildUpdateOperation(...)` to keep scope/timestamps/versioning/tracing consistent.

 ### Why implementations for MongoDB and Firestore?